smitpatel-anu/SAP-Digital-Aged-Care/Audit_1.md

 * Cloud storage costs (document storage)
 * Communication issues due to a global team (members in Ireland, India, Australia)
 * Getting access to SAP GitHub repository
+* Licensing and approvals for third-party libraries (for OCR, cloud storage SDKs, etc.)